 Motley Rice has extensive experience litigating for women who have suffered serious injuries and adverse effects related to birth control, including medical attorney Fidelma Fitzpatrick’s role as lead counsel of the Plaintiffs’ Executive Committee for more than 32,000 Essure® cases coordinated in California state court.

 Paragard is a T-shaped, hormone-free, device made of flexible plastic with a thin layer of copper that serves as the device’s active ingredient by preventing sperm from reaching the egg and fertilizing it.
 The device is placed inside the uterus to prevent pregnancy.
 It is removable, and can last up to 10 years, according to the manufacturer.
 However, severe complications can occur, particularly if the device migrates or falls out, or pierces the uterine wall.

 The FDA first approved Paragard in 1984.
 The FDA approved revisions for Paragard’s prescribing label in 2005, expanding the type of recommended patients from women in monogamous relationships with at least one child, to women in all stages of reproductive life from age 16 to menopausal.

-Women and their medical providers have made more than 40,000 reports to the FDA alleging adverse reactions during the more than 30 years since Paragard has been on the market in the U.S. These allegations include more than 15,500 serious complications and at least 15 deaths, according to publicly available data in the FDA Adverse Events Reporting System (FAERS) database.
+Women with Paragard and their medical providers have made more than 40,000 reports to the FDA in the 30 years since Paragard was approved, according to publicly available data in the FDA Adverse Events Reporting System (FAERS) database, which is intended to help identify safety concerns related to marketed products.
+Of the tens-of-of thousands of reports, more than 15,500 have involved serious complications and at least 15 deaths.
 The agency received 7,273 reports in 2019 alone, according to FAERS.